ISSN Online (2830-2834)

 Abbreviation DIKDIMAS J. Pengabdi.
 Kpd.
 Masy.

-Editor in Chief Prof Andi Kristianto
+Editor in Chief Prof Andi Kristanto

 Frequency 3 issues per year: April, August, and December

-Focus & Scope
+Aim & Scope

 1. Public Health and Healthcare Systems